 Books and Movies on Churchill

-The list of Churchill books was set to expand with the September 2018 publication of Darling Winston, a collection of more than 400 letters between Winston and his mother from 1881, when he was 6 years old, to her death in 1921.
+The list of Churchill books expanded with the 2018 publication of Darling Winston, a collection of more than 400 letters between Winston and his mother from 1881, when he was 6 years old, to her death in 1921.

 In 1908, Winston Churchill married Clementine Ogilvy Hozier after a short courtship.
 The couple had five children together: Diana, Randolph, Sarah, Marigold (who died as a toddler of tonsillitis) and Mary.